whistler/Cirrus/README.md

 - Create a json config file for client and server

 ### Authentication ###
-- Extensible library to support differnt authentications
+- Username, password to login, then a token till the rest of the session
-- Use simple auth for a start
+- No auth between nodes yet